 - 1.1 Make sure PC have the latest cumulative update installed

-Things to do before Windows 10 April 2018 Update
+What do I need to do before upgrading to Windows 10 October 2018 update

-In this guide, we’ll walk through: backing up your data, creating recovery media, and disabling software and hardware that might interfere with the upgrade.
+In this guide, we’ll walk through: backing up your important data, including digital license, creating recovery media, and disabling software and hardware that might interfere with the upgrade.
 Use this guide for reference for what you need to do to make sure the Windows 10 update goes off without a hitch.

 Make sure PC have the latest cumulative update installed

-The latest cumulative update for Windows 10 now advertises the Windows 10 update to users who might be interested in becoming early adopters.
+The latest Windows 10 Cumulative update now advertises the Windows 10 update to users who might be interested in becoming early adopters.
 In Settings > Update & security > Windows Update, you’ll see a message that says “Good news!
-The Windows 10 version 1803 is on its way.
+The Windows 10 version 1809 is on its way.
 Want to be one of the first to get it?”
 Yes, show me how” link to join the upgrade.
 If you don’t see the link, make sure you have the latest public updates installed.

 You can check and install latest updates from settings -> update & Security -> windows update -> check for updates.